G.A.R. Post: Oliver Morton Post #10 Snohomish, WA

 Highest Rank: Pvt.

 John T. Argubright claimed to have been born 7/7/38 in LaSalle Co., IL.
-His biological parents reportedly died within two years of his birth after which he was raised by the Charles and Leah Helm family who lived near Pontiac in Livingston Co., IL.
+Although their names are not documented his biological father had been born in Ohio, his mother in Germany.
+Both reportedly died within two years of John’s birth after which he was raised by the Charles and Leah Helm family who lived near Pontiac in Livingston Co., IL.
 He reportedly remained with the Helms until his enrollment in the U.S. Army.
 Additional details are not available on his childhood and young adult years.

 The war department appears to have prevailed in this matter as they stuck with his initial enlistment age as being 19 years (b. d. circa 1842) and his reenlistment age as 21.

-Documents have the Argenbright’s moving from Iowa to Washington State around between 1902 and 1904.
+Documents have the Argenbright’s moving from Iowa to Washington State sometime between 1902 and 1904.
 Perhaps the move was made to be near the families of adult children living in the area.
-They first appear to have settled in Tracyton in Kitsap Co., but by 1910 are living in Everett.
+They first appear to have settled in Tracyton in Kitsap Co., but by 1910 were living in Everett Snohomish, County, WA.

 John E. Ernest